apache/airflow/docs/apache-airflow/installation/setting-up-the-database.rst

 .. note::

-    Prior to Airflow version 2.7.0, ``airflow db init`` was used to create the db and ``airflow db upgrade`` to migrate it.
+    Prior to Airflow version 2.7.0, ``airflow db upgrade`` was used to apply migrations, however, it has been deprecated in favor of ``airflow db migrate``.
-    Now it has been replaced by one command ``airflow db migrate`` that does both and above two commands are now deprecated.

 In some deployments, such as :doc:`helm-chart:index`, both initializing and running the database migration